 DEFINITION OF ECONOMIC PLANNING

-Economic planning may be defined as government’s conscious formulation of economic policies for the allocation of resources to all sectors of the economy over a period of time.
+Economic planning may be defined as the government’s conscious formulation of economic policies for the allocation of resources to all sectors of the economy over a period of time.
 This brings about sustained growth in the economy.

 AIMS AND OBJECTIVES OF ECONOMIC PLANNING OR REASONS WHY COUNTRIES EMBARK ON DEVELOPMENT PLANS

-- To increase the real income of citizens: The real income of the citizens can easily be increased through a good economic planning.
+- To increase the real income of citizens: The real income of the citizens can easily be increased through good economic planning.